 There are also different tiers of the OTC itself.
 These include OTCQX, OTCQB, and Pink Sheets.
 Each tier has its requirements set in place by OTC Markets Group.

 OTCQX Penny Stocks

 For instance, OTCQX stocks are at the highest level in the OTC.
-In general, these companies are thought of as candidates to “uplist” to become listed stocks.
-They are also required to adhere to stringent guidelines of the Group.
+Generally, these companies are considered candidates to “uplist” to become listed stocks.
+They are also required to adhere to the stringent guidelines of the Group.

 The OTCQX® Best Market is for established, investor-focused U.S. and international companies.
 To qualify for the OTCQX market, companies must meet high financial standards, follow best practice corporate governance, demonstrate compliance with U.S. securities laws, be current in their disclosure, and have a professional third-party sponsor introduction.
 Penny stocks, shells and companies in bankruptcy cannot qualify for OTCQX.
 The companies found on OTCQX are distinguished by the integrity of their operations and diligence with which they convey their qualifications.OTC Markets Group

 OTCQB Penny Stocks